mac-comp127/game-of-life/README.md

   understand all of the existing code in order to make your changes.
-This kind of task -- making a small change to a large existing codebase[^brownfield] -- is very common in software development and is an import skill to develop.
+This kind of task -- making a small change to a large existing codebase[^brownfield] -- is very common in software development and is an important skill to develop.

 - You will learn more about unit tests, how they work, and why we write them.